spyhunter99/mil-sym-android/README.md

 ### Project Structure
 ---
-mil-sym-android has a namespace structure that resembles the java layout although differs where we needed to implement java functionality that wasn't available in the Dalvik VM
+mil-sym-android has a namespace structure that resembles the java layout although differs where we needed to implement java functionality that wasn't available in the Dalvik VM.

 ### Tech